escowles/recipes/_posts/2021-12-19-holiday-rolled-cookies.md

 * cut with cookie cutters and place cookies 1 1/2" apart on cookie sheets
 * bake at 375°F for about 10 minutes, until cookies begin to brown at edges (5 minutes for convection oven)
-* let cookies cool on baking sheet for 3 mintues before transferring to cooling rack
+* let cookies cool on baking sheet for 3 minutes before transferring to cooling rack

 **glaze:**